The Sports Law Review: Australia

 - copyright under the Copyright Act 1968 (Cth), in property such as rulebooks, recorded images and footage of events, and photographs.

 Additionally, rights owners are able to take action under the common law tort of 'passing off', to protect the goodwill of their brand from misrepresentation through unauthorised use.
 In this context, passing off occurs when one person misrepresents that their goods (for example, merchandise) are the official, sanctioned goods of the rights owner (usually the sporting organisation or sporting club), or that he or she is affiliated with the rights owner.
 Similarly, action can be taken against persons who engage in misleading or deceptive conduct or make false or misleading representations via the ACL.
+Furthermore, the ACL can apply to cases of ambush marketing.

 Australia also has several other legislative protections, in addition to laws protecting intellectual property rights that can be used to prevent ambush marketing at sporting events.
-Legislation was enacted to regulate the commercial use of images associated with the 2015 Asian Cup, the 2015 Cricket World Cup and the 2018 Commonwealth Games to restrict the ability of entities that are not official sponsors to use event images, or represent that they are associated with the event.33 Similar legislation prohibits the unauthorised use of images and phrases associated with the Olympics.34
+Legislation was enacted to regulate the commercial use of images associated with the 2015 Asian Cup, the 2015 Cricket World Cup and the 2018 Commonwealth Games to restrict the ability of entities that are not official sponsors to use event images, or represent that they are associated with the event.37 Similar legislation prohibits the unauthorised use of images and phrases associated with the Olympics.38

 In 2016, the Australian Olympic Committee (AOC) brought proceedings against Telstra in relation to alleged ambush marketing.
 Telstra had entered into an agreement with Channel 7 under which Telstra would sponsor Channel 7's broadcast of the Olympics and create a mobile app called 'Olympics on 7'.
 Telstra's advertising campaign then promoted watching the Olympics on the Olympics on 7 app, despite the fact that it did not have any direct association with the Olympics.
-The AOC alleged that Telstra engaged in misleading and deceptive conduct and made false or misleading misrepresentations in representing that they were associated with the Olympics, in breach of the ACL, and engaged in an unlawful use of protected Olympic expressions for commercial purposes in breach of the Olympic Insignia Protection Act 1987 (Cth).35 However, the Federal Court of Australia ruled against the AOC and held that Telstra's advertisements did not suggest to the reasonable person that Telstra was a sponsor of an Olympic body.
-The Court held that the legislation was not breached if the advertisements simply created uncertainty as to the nature of Telstra's association with the Olympics.36 The AOC appealed the decision, but in October 2017, the Full Court of the Federal Court of Australia upheld the first instance decision, and agreed that the advertisements did not suggest to a reasonable person that Telstra was a sponsor of bodies and teams associated with the Rio Olympic Games.37
+The AOC alleged that Telstra engaged in misleading and deceptive conduct and made false or misleading misrepresentations in representing that they were associated with the Olympics, in breach of the ACL, and engaged in an unlawful use of protected Olympic expressions for commercial purposes in breach of the Olympic Insignia Protection Act 1987 (Cth).39 However, the Federal Court of Australia ruled against the AOC and held that Telstra's advertisements did not suggest to the reasonable person that Telstra was a sponsor of an Olympic body.
+The Court held that the legislation was not breached if the advertisements simply created uncertainty as to the nature of Telstra's association with the Olympics.40 The AOC appealed the decision, but in October 2017, the Full Court of the Federal Court of Australia upheld the first instance decision, and agreed that the advertisements did not suggest to a reasonable person that Telstra was a sponsor of bodies and teams associated with the Rio Olympic Games.41

 Sports and antitrust law